This is part of a series of posts I have written about web scraping with Python.

 Using the screenshot above as an example, we can see the form requires some user input fields and as well as some hidden fields:

-1. A hidden utf8 field with a checkmark value.
-The checkmark value will be converted to its HTML hexcode on submission, which is ✓.
+field with a checkmark value.
+The checkmark value will be converted to its HTML hexcode on submission, which is✓

-3. A user[email] which is input via the form.
+which is input via the form. - A

-4. A user[password] which is input via the form.
+which is input via the form. - A hidden

 Once login is successful, a cookie is then stored in your browser's memory.
 Every time you access one of the site's pages, the site checks to make sure the cookie is valid and that you are allowed to access the page you are trying to reach.